What is NST?

 Who can become a Certified Neurosomatic Therapist (CNT)?

-Any professional with the passion and desire to help others can become a CNT in only 4 weeks.
-We’re going teach you the skills and anatomy you need to be a successful Certified Neurosomatic Therapist.
+Any professional with the passion and desire to help others can become a certified NST.
+We’re going to teach you the skills and anatomy you need to be a successful Neurosomatic Therapist.

 What is the difference between regular massage and Neurosomatic Therapy?